CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 #### Podman (recommended) or Docker

 To build and push a custom container image, you will need an Open Container Initiative (OCI)-compatible container engine, such as `docker` or `podman`.
-Frustratingly, Azure assumes you are using `docker`, so it requires some commands to start with `docker <command>`.
-Fortunately, `podman` works as a drop-in replacement if you install `podman-docker`. `podman-docker` simply creates an wrapper application at `/usr/bin/docker` that points to your `podman` installation.

 This tutorial uses `podman` as a drop-in replacement for docker.
 Install it with: